-In addition, the office works with local public safety officials and emergency response contractors to minimize threats to the environment.
-Division offices are located throughout the state, with headquarters in Tallahassee.
+In addition, the division works with local public safety officials and emergency response contractors to minimize threats to the environment.

 Meet the Director